Freedom Lane: Training Day

 “You got it, Unca Paulie,” Da’Quarius said.
 “What am I doin’ first?
-Stuffin’ the calzones?
-Tossin’ the dough?
-Taste testin’ the pizza?”
+Stuffin’ da’ calzones?
+Tossin’ da’ dough?
+Taste testin’ da’ pizza?”

 “Even better,” Paulie said.
 “Washing the dishes!”

 “Watch your mouth!”
-Paulie said.
+Paulie snapped.
 “This is a legitimate place of business!
 Now get your little ass in that kitchen before I kick it in there.”

 Da’Quarius went into the kitchen before he could find out if Paulie was bluffing or not.
-Even since he pulled a gun on Da’Quarius, he felt it best not to try.
+Ever since he pulled a gun on Da’Quarius during a family dinner, he felt it best not to try.

-“Just askin'” Paulie said.
+“I’m just asking,” Paulie said.
 “I don’t need you crying about it later.
 Now wash those while I make a deposit to the Porcelain Bank of America.
-I’ll be back to check on ya in a little bit.”
+I’ll be back to check on you in a little bit.”

 Paulie grabbed his newspaper and headed to the back of the pizzeria.
-“Mutha fuckin’ bullshit,” Da’Quarius muttered as he began to wash the dishes.
+“Mo’ fuckin’ bullshit,” Da’Quarius muttered as he began to wash the dishes.

 Rose came running into her home.
 The dirt from gardening still on her apron.
 “Helen!” she shouted.
 “Helen, come quick!”